danvega/new-macbook-setup/2024/README.md

 As I said earlier I use HomeBrew to install anything that it can install.
 If you normally use brew to install something like google-chrome you know that you have to then drag it into the applications folder.
 If you use cask it will not only download the package but also move it into the applications folder for you.

 [HomeBrew Website](https://brew.sh/)

+**Note** - I was not able to install this and the command line tools were installed while installing Homebrew.

 ```bash
 # Install Homebrew